 People with ocular albinism should be tested by an eye doctor and have exams at least once a year.
-The eye doctor can make sure the person has the right strength glasses or contact lenses to help him see better.
+The eye doctor can make sure the person has the right strength glasses or contact lenses to help them see better.

 Children may have a hard time at school because they can’t see things on a blackboard or screen.
 Talk to your child’s school about large-print books, seating arrangements, and help in the classroom.
 Your child’s eye doctor also may suggest: